mj-linane/OR-APCSP-P5JS-Lesson/60.while-loops/lesson-student.md

 ## 6 console.log Before the Loop Starts

-Sometimes our code will be doing the right thing but we won't be able to tell because of the way we are console.log ing values.
+Sometimes our code will be doing the right thing but we won't be able to tell because of the way we are console.log values.
 We need to make sure we console.log all the values we are interested in.

 This program should write all the values of `num` to the screen as it runs; however it misses one - the first one generated.